Be prepared when making a travel insurance claim

 “You checked your valuables into the hold”

-Check the definition of ‘valuables’ as it will vary depending on the insurer and carry valuables with you on board a plane, ferry, etc. The small print probably says something like your things aren’t covered if they are ‘outside of your control in transit’.
+Check the definition of ‘valuables’ as it will vary depending on the insurer and carry valuables with you on board a plane, ferry, etc. Your policy may not cover valuables that are ‘outside of your control in transit’.

 “You don’t have a police report/proof of purchase/a written statement”